 The FFCAS is an independent 501(c)(3) all-volunteer organization, and not a part of the Fairfax County government.
 All donations are tax-deductible to the extent provided by law and are gratefully accepted, no matter the amount.

 Latest from FFCAS

-The latest issue of our newsletter, Paws ‘n Print, is here for your reading pleasure.
+The Fall 2016 issue of Paws ‘n Print is ready for your reading pleasure.
 Thanks to editor Jill Westeyn for another great issue.
 READ MORE

 FFCAS participates in OPM’s Combined Federal Campaign.
 This annual workplace charity campaign raises millions of dollars for over 20,000 organizations from around the world.
 Visit opm.gov to learn more about CFC and consider donating...
 READ MORE

 This beautiful senior cat came to the FCAS as a stray.
 She had an old injury on her left wrist, possibly a break or fracture.
 Unfortunately, it never healed properly and she couldn’t...
 READ MORE

 FFCAS Trunk-or-Treat Weds Oct.
 26 Fair Lakes Whole Foods 6:00 p.m. to 8:00 p.m.
 Sponsored by Whole Foods and Let’s Party Join us for a family-friendly movie and hot chocolate.
 Meet a few of the...
 READ MORE